JamaalDavis/AI-Product-Manager-Nanodegree-Program/2- Build a Model with Google AutoML/README.md

 - **Unbalanced classes:** How do unbalanced classes impact a machine learning model?

 ### Create a binary classifier with dirty data

-In this iteration, start with the original dataset of 100 **normal** and 100 **pneumonia** images.
+In this iteration, we will start with the original dataset of 100 **normal** and 100 **pneumonia** images.
 Then switch the labels of 30 images in each class.
 After we've done this, 30% of the data are mislabeled.
 We will evaluate:

 - **Confusion matrix:** How is the confusion matrix affected?
 - **Precision & recall:** How are precision and recall affected?
 - **Dirty data:** How do dirty data impact the model?

+### Create a three-class model with the classes “normal”, “bacterial pneumonia”, and “viral pneumonia”

+For the final model, note that the "pneumonia" images actually have two different classes: **bacterial** pneumonia and **viral** pneumonia.
+These labels are indicated in the image filenames.
+For this model, add 100 **normal** images, 100 **bacterial pneumonia** images, and 100 **viral pneumonia** images (for a total of 3 classes).
+We will evaluate:

+- **Confusion matrix:** What does the 3-class confusion matrix look like?
+- **Precision & recall:** What are the model's precision and recall?
+How are these measures calculated?
+- **More data:** Can you continue to add data to each class (while keeping the data balanced) and get the model to 85% precision and recall?
+How many data did you end up using?

+After we have trained each model, we will answer questions about it in the ***AutoML Modeling Report***.

 ## Project Structure <a name="structure"/>